MicrosoftDocs/power-platform/power-platform/admin/managed-environment-sharing-limits.md

 >
 > Sharing rules in Dataverse for Teams environments do not impact sharing to a Team when you select **Publish to Teams**.
 However, when a user attempts to share with individuals or groups in a Team other than the one bound to the environment, the sharing limits are enforced.

-If a user tries to share a canvas app or solution-aware cloud flow that contradicts the sharing rules, they are informed as shown below.
+If a user tries to share a canvas app or solution-aware cloud flow that contradicts the sharing rules, they're informed as shown below.

 :::image type="content" source="media/limit-sharing-cloud-flows.png" alt-text="Screenshot of a user being blocked from sharing a flow.":::